 The live export of animals for slaughter is a serious animal welfare problem.
-OneKind is calling on the Scottish Government not to oppose a live export ban once the UK leaves the European Union.
+OneKind is calling on the Scottish Government not to oppose a live export ban.

 The export of live animals for slaughter on continental Europe or North Africa is a huge problem.
 It is mostly commonly associated with campaigns in the South East of England, where most exported animals leave the country.
 Yet Scottish farm animals are traded in this way too.

-In 2016, around 2,400 sheep were sent from Scotland for slaughter to Germany and France and 3,000 Scottish calves were exported to Spain.
-In 2017, it was even worse.
-More than 5,000 young calves discarded from the dairy industry were sent from Scotland to Spain in journeys lasting up to 135 hours.
+In 2018, around 5,728 calves were sent from Scotland for fattening to Spain, while 4,587 sheep were exported to Ireland for slaughter.
+In 2019, 2,082 calves discarded by the dairy industry were exported to Spain for ‘fattening’ on journeys lasting up to 135 hours.

 What is the problem with live exports?

 The long-distance transport of live animals to Europe is a serious animal welfare problem.
 Animals are made to travel in cramped conditions with insufficient water supplies, uncontrolled temperatures and inadequate rest periods.
 Older animals travelling often give birth in lorries, while other animals suffer injuries and even die before they reach their destination.

 For the animals that survive the journey, there’s a risk that Scottish animal welfare standards will simply not be met by abattoirs overseas.
 For example, there have been reports of sheep taken from Scotland to France being subjected to inhumane and illegal slaughterhouse practices.

 The UK government previously expressed an interest in introducing a ban on live animal exports when discussing leaving the EU, but the situation is different in Scotland.

 Fergus Ewing MSP, Cabinet Secretary responsible for farming policy, is opposing this move.
 He stated that the Scottish Government will not be taking part in any UK-wide scheme to prevent the exportation of live animals.
 He said: